adamjforster/manager-readme/README.md

 ## My interests

 Reading has been a lifelong passion for me.
-I typically read about 30 books per year, mostly science fiction and personal development.
+I typically read about 30 books per year, spanning genres such as science fiction, personal development, and more recently, memoirs.

-I'm an ice hockey fan (unusually for a Brit, I know) and have held a season ticket for the Telford Tigers for a few years.
-You'd be more than welcome to join me one weekend, especially if you've never seen live hockey before.
+I'm an ice hockey fan and used to hold a season ticket for the Telford Tigers.
+I still try to make a few games each year and you'd be more than welcome to join me one weekend, especially if you've never seen live hockey before.

+Not happy unless I'm learning something new, I've recently taken up motorcycling.
+I can now be found enjoying my limited free time crusing the lanes of Shropshire on my Triumph Speed Twin.

 I like single malt scotch whisky and dark ales.
-I don't drink a lot, one or two units per week (sometimes none), and I strongly dislike being drunk.
+I don't drink a lot, one or two units per week (sometimes none), as I value enjoyment over excess.

 [^1]: This is a living document and will therefore change over time.
 It's also written by a fallible human being.
 If you notice anything you consider to be inaccurate, please do let me know.
 [^2]: We all forget things occasionally and taking notes costs very little.
 Taking and reading your own notes is my number one tip for levelling up.